sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 ---
 **Sedance is Sedos’ weekly dance class, running every Wednesday night, 7.30-9pm.**

-Classes take place at Central School of Ballet in Southwark (SE1 8DJ)
+Classes take place at Central School of Ballet, 21-22 Hatfields, Paris Garden, London, SE1 8DJ

+The class will take place in the “Weston” studio on level minus 2.
+Access to the changing rooms on level minus 1 is possible before class so please be ready to go at 7.30pm.

 [Join the Sedance Facebook page](https://www.facebook.com/groups/328763023951811/) to find out the latest updates.